kanincityy/kanincityy/README.md

-- 👋 Hi, I’m @kanincityy
+✨ Hi, I’m Tatiana
-- 👀 I’m interested in linguistics, mycology, literature
-- 🌱 I’m currently learning MSc in Languages Sciences
-- 😄 Pronouns: they/she
-- ⚡ Fun fact: I speak six languages
+✨ I’m interested in computational linguistics, travel, and literature ✨ I’m currently doing my Language Sciences Masters at UCL.
+With a specialisation in Technology of Language and Speech

 <!---
 kanincityy/kanincityy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.